coajaxial/messaging-mediator/README.md

         // :warning: But be careful, queries are usually eventual consistent!
         $numberOfPublishedPostsToday = yield new NumberOfPublishedPostsTodayByAuthor($this->authorId);

+        // As said earlier: Don't enforce business invariants with queries, as
+        // they are eventual consistent.
+But if it is a soft business rule, then
+        // using queries is ok (In this case: It's ok if there may be 4+ posts
-        if ( $numberOfPublishedPostsToday > 3 ) {
+        // from a single author a day) if ( $numberOfPublishedPostsToday > 3 ) {
-            throw new DomainException('You may only publish less than 3 posts a day.');
+            throw new DomainException('You may only publish 3 posts a day.');
         }

         // Use `yield from` to call nested methods that also dispatch messages.